parwal-lp/ontop_xai/README.md

 ## Examples
-Example domains (dataset, ontology, mapping) are included in the source code at `resources/npd` and `resources/books`:
+Example domains (dataset, ontology, mapping) are included in the source code at `examples/`:
 - **Books**: Simple dataset with authors, books, and editions
 - **NPD**: Norwegian Petroleum Directorate Dataset